Kushal-Sachdeva78/EnerJee/README.md

 - Node.js 18+
 - A Postgres database (Neon serverless recommended)
-- Access to an OpenAI-compatible endpoint (Replit AI Integrations or your own proxy)
+- Access to an OpenAI-compatible endpoint

 ## Environment variables